 Figure 4.1-5.
 Data Analysis.
-Shown is a schematic view of the distributed data analysis organization and its connection with M&O data storage and preparation functions.
+Shown is a schematic view of the distributed data analysis organization.

 The analysis coordinator uses several communication mechanisms to coordinate analysis activities and ensure high-quality data analysis using the best resources available to the Collaboration.
-The weekly data analysis teleconference discusses activities of the physics working groups and their connection with the channel working groups.
-The physics working groups hold biweekly teleconferences, supplemented by two weekly plenary teleconferences on topics of more general interest.
+The physics working groups hold weekly or biweekly teleconferences, supplemented by weekly plenary teleconferences on topics of more general interest, such as the impact of changes in simulation, software, and calibration.